 The Fearless Series Survivor Participation Program

-The DONNA Foundation’s endurance events, DONNA Marathon Weekend, PLAYERS DONNA 5K, and DONNA Puck & Stick Stair Challenge, are all designed to raise funds and awareness for The DONNA Foundation’s mission.
+The DONNA Foundation’s endurance events are all designed to raise funds and awareness for The DONNA Foundation’s mission.
 Each of these events feature survivor-focused opportunities.
 Participants self-identify through event registration and are provided with specifically designed race bibs, markers and/or other materials.
 These items promote a sense of community for the survivor and their family, both on and off the event course.
 These events engage survivors in a real time setting, promote conversation, and allow them to share their stories.
 Their voices become part of our Education & Awareness campaigns, continuing to elevate and celebrate survivors as they define their lives after cancer.

 Health & Fitness Expo

 Each February, The DONNA Foundation hosts a two-day Health & Fitness Expo.
 This event features many of the top pharmaceutical companies and healthcare providers committed to the care and support of breast cancer patients and their families.
-More than 20,000 visitors from around the country participate in the event, engaging with educators and interactive displays.
+Visitors from around the country participate in the event, engaging with educators and interactive displays.
 Thanks to the generosity of event sponsors, this two-day educational program is free and open to the public.

 “It is awe-inspiring to think about how a love of running brought together an idea to transform breast cancer care.
 As a physician-researcher, I am honored by the partnership and support Mayo Clinic has with The DONNA Foundation.
 Thanks to the funds raised through the marathon and other efforts, we have been able to grow the Breast Cancer Translational Genomics Program and expand our research, which is changing the way we treat patients every day.
 We are excited by the findings we’ve uncovered in our work, including the ability to identify key tumor characteristics and how they respond to certain therapies.
 We are now able to offer patients multiple clinical trials, including vaccines to address recurrence.
 We still have work to do to reach the finish line but we are motivated by our patients and by hope that we will win this race against cancer.”